Tarangire National Park

 Location: 118 km (75 miles) southwest of Arusha.

-You can visit the park year round but dry season (June – September) for sheer numbers of animals.
+You can visit the park year round however dry season (June – September) for sheer numbers of animals.

 There is a choice of accommodation facilities in and outside Tarangire National Park.